holfordm/holfordm.github.io/resources/dated-and-datable.md

 - dated-and-datable/filters.js
 ---

 So far as I know there has been no attempt to gather together the large number of digitized manuscripts that have been identified as dated or datable.
 This page is a preliminary attempt to do so.
 Arrangement is by country of origin (currently [England](#England), [France](#France), [Germany](#Germany), [Italy](#Italy), [other/unlocalized](#Other) and then by (earliest) date.
 My original intention was to include only manuscripts that have been fully digitized, but this would have made for a much shorter list.
 Manuscripts that have NOT been fully digitized are identified with an asterisk (*).
+The symbol † indicates that the link is to a digitized image of one of the catalogues of dated manuscripts.

 Current coverage includes all relevant digitized manuscripts known to me in the following collections: